 As a graduate, I’d like to tell other students, there is another option to a traditional school.
 Pinnacle will work with you to create a flexible schedule to support your academic and life goals.

-Sione, an alumnus of Pinnacle Online High School, truly enjoyed his experience as a virtual student.
-He found it to be fun and challenging and any time he needed guidance, he would visit our District Office to meet his teachers.
-Sione worked diligently to complete a rigorous work load.
-He says “Pinnacle taught him to focus on what you want to do and put everything you have behind it.
-Make sure you follow your passion and you will be successful.”
+Sione, an alumnus of Pinnacle, truly enjoyed his experience as a virtual student.
+He found it to be fun and challenging and any time he needed guidance, he would meet with his teachers at the District Office.
+Sione worked diligently to complete a rigorous course load.
+Sione says “Pinnacle taught me to focus on what you want to do and put everything you have behind it.
+Make sure you follow your passion and you will succeed.”

-Now, his brother, a sophomore at Pinnacle, is following his example.
-As the oldest sibling Sione is used to caring for his younger brothers and sisters.
-These experiences have drawn him to a career to help children.
+Sione's brother, a sophomore at Pinnacle, is now following his example.
+As the oldest sibling, Sione is used to caring for his younger siblings, these experiences have drawn him to a career to help children.
 He will be starting Community College in the fall to pursue a career as a Pediatric Nurse!

 Good luck Sione!